mvolkmann/MyUnixEnv/notes/VueNotes.md

 making the use of a state management library unnecessary.

 Events have a name and an optional payload.
+All arguments to `$emit` after the event name are passed as separate arguments to the listener functions registered on the event using the `$on` method.

 The Vue devtools supports logging and filtering of these events.